 When summer arrives, the main attraction for food lovers is usually a perfectly grilled steak or an unbeatable burger, but appetizers also deserve their time to shine.
 So say hello to some fun summertime starters — these salsa and dip recipes are easy to make and are just the things you need to get the party going.

 The sweet and creamy blend of flavors in this pineapple avocado salsa will blow your mind.
 Use the salsa as a dip for tortilla chips or serve it over tacos or some of your other favorite Mexican dishes.

 If you’ve spent so much time thinking about what to have as an entree that you neglected to think of an appetizer, this is your best bet.
 With staple ingredients like black beans, tomatoes, and diced red bell pepper, this recipe keeps things simple without sacrificing flavor.

 Skip the hassle of grilling burgers at your next backyard bash and use those ingredients in this dip instead.
 It combines the beloved flavors of a cheeseburger into a simple appetizer.

 This roasted beet and white bean dip will make a colorful addition to any backyard barbecue, dip party or mezze-style spread.

-Mixed with the season’s freshest ingredients, this papaya salsa recipe is ideal to pair with tortilla chips as a summer appetizer.
+Made with the season’s freshest ingredients, this papaya salsa recipe is ideal to serve with tortilla chips as a summer appetizer.
 The salsa, which takes only 10 minutes to prepare, combines jalapenos and papaya for the perfect blend of sweet and spicy flavors.

 Chips and salsa is the official state snack of Texas, and nobody beats the heat better than our friends from the South.
-This pineapple habanero salsa has a delicate blend of sweet and spicy flavors that are sure to get your mouth watering this summer.
+Take some inspiration from them by making this sweet and fiery pineapple habanero salsa.

 More from The Daily Meal: